macks22/gmu-dia2/data/mmformat/README.md

     *   each word is now represented as (id, frequency), with an associated lookup table of (id, term)
 2. Filter out tokens that appear in
-    1.  less than 5 documents (absolute number) or
+    1.  less than 5 documents or
     2.  more than half of all documents
     3.  after (1) and (2), keep only the first 100,000 most frequent terms
-3. After the pruning, shrink resulting gaps in word ids so they are contiguous
+3. After filtering, shrink resulting gaps in word ids so they are contiguous

 For the abstracts corpus, step 2.3 does not discard any words.
 Also note that the stemming produced some strings that would have been removed by the earlier filtering.
 For instance, the character 'i' shows up again after stemming, but it only occurs in 5 places throughout the entire corpus.

-The total number of words after this process is 12,171.
+The **total number of words** after this process is **12,171**.

 ## Section 3: Data Format